sj-wtf/sj.wtf/_posts/2025-05-31-thotcon-ctf-and-reflection.md

 There were some really interesting talks about stuff I was familiar with, and even more talks about things I wasn't.
 The only Cloud talk introduced me to a few tools.
 [AWSPX](https://github.com/ReversecLabs/awspx) is a visual tool for exploring various aspects of your cloud environment, and [cartography](https://github.com/cartography-cncf/cartography) is the Neo4j graph cloud data ingestion tool that sounded cool every time I thought about personal projects to work on.
 I look forward to trying them both out in the future.

 Through all this, I met some really great people who are incredibly smart, curious, and fun to be around.
 The OPers worked so hard to put on a great event (both were a ton of fun), the speakers put together talks that were incredible, the villages covered a lot of the classic bases, but also included some really unique stuff.
-Special shout out to the Eggsassin, you're good company and I hope to see you again!
+Special shout out to the Eggsassin, you're good company and I hope to see you again soon!